jeff1evesque/machine-learning/README.md

 **Note:** the content of each of the above files, can substituted for the above `data` attribute.

-The following is a glossary for attributes used for the above json `data` attribute:
+The following provides additional context for attributes used within the above json `data` string:

 - `prediction_value[]`: this attribute used within [`sample-model-predict.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-predict.json#L5-L13) is an array of feature values, used as input, to generate a corresponding prediction value.
 The size of this array, varies depending on the number of features that can be expected for the generated model.
 - `svm_model_id`: this attribute used within [`sample-model-predict.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-predict.json#L4) corresponds to the numeric id value, that represents the generated model in the NoSQL datastore.